pdelong42/whatzit-puzzle/README.md

    print out the listing of each piece by number, rotation, and coordinates, so it isn't an absolute necessity (but it would be so much nicer).

+ - The function "step-through-all-combos" is really inadequately named.
+But to call it something that more accurately reflects its purpose would probably have been unwieldy.
+So I'm going to attempt to explain it here.
+There are 'N' pieces, and for each of the 'n', there are M(n) distinct rotations.
+It's easiest for me to think of it as an N-digit number.
+But instead of having the same constant 'M' possible choices for each digit, there are M(n) choices for each digit.
+That is, 'M' is in-general different for each position 'n'.